 Three owners can choose to be a partnership or a company.
 Explain what a partnership is and what a company is.
-(See page 540 Chart: The differences between the four types of business)
+(See pg 844: Chart: The differences between the four types of businesses)

 Explain the advantages of a partnership (cheaper and easier to run) and the dangers of a partnership (the court can take away the things belonging to the business to pay a partner's debts, or take away partners' goods to pay the business's debts).
-(See page 541 Advantages and disadvantages of the different types of businesses)
+(See pg 845: Chart: Advantages and disadvantages of the different types of businesses)